 In this case, Respondent is a seasoned attorney with a long career in the practice of law.
-Over an extended period of time Respondent made numerous and regular deposits of earned fees into the Trust Account, commingling his personal funds with the funds of Law Firm clients.
-He did so in admitted ignorance of the requirements of Rule 4-1.15 even though he has a responsibility to assure compliance with that Rule.
+Respondent has admitted to facts reflecting that he failed to timely withdraw fees once earned from the Trust Account and to promptly refund to his client unearned fees despite his obligation to do so.
 In addition, for approximately forty months the bank statements of the Respondent's Trust Account went unviewed and unreconciled.
+Had Respondent been timely reconciling the Trust Account bank statements, or supervising law firm staff to assure that those statements were being timely reconciled, it is likely that the misappropriation would have been discovered much earlier preventing much of the harm caused and also may have discovered the depositing of earned fees into the Trust Account.
 This Court has clearly stated that the duty to safeguard and properly distribute trust account funds is non-delegable.
 Respondent cannot merely rely on a law firm staff member or other third party to satisfy this obligation and Respondent bears the risk of the staff member's non-performance.
 In re Farris, 472 SW3d 549, 560 (Mo.
 2015).
-Respondent knew that he was not supervising the reconciliation of the bank statements, knew that he was depositing earned fees into the Trust Account and should have known that this conduct was improper.
+Respondent knew that he was not supervising the reconciliation of the bank statements, knew that he was not withdrawing fees from the Trust Account once earned and should have known that this conduct was improper.

 Even if Respondent's acts and omissions in this case do not rise to the "knows or should have known" standard, suspension is still the appropriate sanction under the ABA analysis.
 The Commentary to ABA Standard 4.13 notes that "Suspension or disbarment as applicable under Standards 4.11 or 4.12 and the commentary thereto are appropriate for lawyers who are grossly negligent.
 For example, lawyers who are grossly negligent in failing to establish proper accounting procedures should be suspended."
-At a minimum the mostly undisputed facts establish that Respondent was grossly negligent in his use, management and supervision of the Trust Account4.
+At a minimum the mostly undisputed facts establish that Respondent was grossly negligent in his use, management and supervision of the Trust Account.
+4